Mariusthvdb/custom-ui/README.md

 ## Check the correct loading of Custom-ui
-Having finished the above process,you should check if everything went well, and the info screens reflect the new adapted file as is should.
+Having finished the above process, you should check if everything went well, and the info screens reflect the newly adapted file as it should.

 In `/developer-tools/info`
 ![info](https://github.com/Mariusthvdb/custom-ui/blob/master/Schermafbeelding%202020-05-28%20om%2012.31.07.png)